 Although we didn’t visit inside (time was short), its exterior definitely caught our attention.
 During a brief stop, we enjoyed its neo-Gothic facade – a harmonic combination of arches, stained-glass windows, and two side towers with tall pinnacles.
 It is beautiful!

 Adjacent to the Cathedral, we saw the remains of an old Roman wall.
 The grounds originally housed a Roman temple, and the well-preserved walls still stand.
-If you are interested in ancient architecture, they are worth a glance.

 El Call: The Jewish Quarter in Barcelona